jrveatch/trsmscans/README.md

 ## Prescan

-It is possible to run a prescan as a starting point for more detailed scans.
-A prescan is meant to be a single scan with a large number of points that is saved and used as the baseline for multiple different scans for any decay mode.
+A prescan is run as the starting point for full scans.
+This is a single scan over the full model parameter range and is independent of any decay mode.
+It is used to constrain the parameter ranges used in the full scan.
 An example of how to run a prescan is available in `run/prescan_example.sh`.
 Running a prescan creates an output `.tsv` file in the appropriate subdirectory within `output/prescan/`.
-You can auto-run prescans for a large number of mass points using `python/autoprescan.py`.
-This reads the list of mass points from `data/masspoints.txt` and runs a prescan for each one.
 If a prescan already exists, the prescan process only runs as many points as necessary to meet the specified `npoints` and appends the new points to the existing ones.
+Prescans are processed in chunks in order to save progress in case the job is interrupted.